washwin/washwin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello, my name is Ashwin Mahendra Waghmare, and I am from Pune.
-I am currently pursuing a B.Tech in Computer Science Engineering at Indian Institute of Technology (IIT) Dharwad, with a strong passion for machine learning and artificial intelligence.
-Over the past four years, I have gained substantial experience as a Software Developer, honing my skills in designing, installing, testing, and maintaining software systems.
-My expertise spans various platforms, programming languages, and embedded systems, and I am committed to delivering innovative solutions that push the boundaries of technology.

-### My current pursuits in AI
-##### **6G Semantic Communication**
-Using deep learning in 6G semantic communication through neuro-symbolic AI combines the pattern recognition power of neural networks with the logical reasoning of symbolic AI.
-This approach enables the communication system to not only extract and transmit semantic information but also understand and reason the context and intent behind the data.

-##### **Machine Learning for Raman Spectroscopy**
-Machine learning for Raman spectroscopy of biomolecules streamlines the identification and analysis of biological compounds by automating spectral data interpretation.
-It enhances the detection of subtle biomolecular signatures, improves accuracy in classifying complex biological samples, and accelerates the discovery of biomarkers, aiding in research and diagnostics in biomedicine.
+I have recently completed my B.Tech in Computer Science from IIT Dharwad and am currently pursuing an MBA at IIM Mumbai, specializing in General Management.

+While my academic foundation lies in engineering, my professional aspirations are firmly rooted in management consulting.
+I am deeply passionate about solving complex business problems, driving strategic transformation, and delivering data-driven, high-impact solutions across industries.
+My prior experience as a Software Developer has equipped me with analytical thinking, structured problem-solving, and technical adaptability—skills I now seek to apply in broader business contexts.

+At IIM Mumbai, I am actively engaging with coursework and projects in strategy, operations, and organizational behavior to deepen my understanding of business fundamentals.
+I am particularly drawn to consulting for its dynamic nature, exposure to diverse sectors, and the opportunity to create measurable value for clients.
+My goal is to build a career at the intersection of business strategy and data, helping organizations navigate uncertainty and scale sustainably.